 PHL 107: Introduction to Medical Ethics

 PHL 110: Introduction to Critical Thinking

 PHL 120: Introduction to World Religions

 When I am not teaching, I spend a majority of my time with my family.
-I am happily married and have two wonderful children, a boy and a girl.
-I like sports, movies, music, and traveling, although I’ve found that traveling with two kids takes a lot of work!
+I am happily married and have three wonderful children, two boys and one girl.
+I like sports, movies, music, and traveling, although I’ve found that traveling with three kids takes a lot of work!

 Here are some useful links to learn more about Philosophy:

 Internet Encyclopedia of Philosophy - a peer-reviewed academic resource in Philosophy.

 Stanford Encyclopedia of Philosophy - a nice resource for more in-depth articles on different areas of Philosophy.

 Project Gutenberg - offers numerous free online texts of major philosophical (as well as literary, etc.) works.